Amp Up Involvement

 - How does your social media reflect your image?

-- Are you cultivating an online reputation you would feel comfortable with an employer seeing? (we promise, they'll look!)
+- Are you cultivating an online reputation you would feel comfortable with an employer seeing?
+(Chances are, they’ll look!)

 - Google yourself and see what comes up